 Rod 'n' Yvonne, Canada's best

-Poor old Rod Cameron.
-He was 6’4” and had lustrous black hair but his talents really stopped there.
-In the 1940s he appeared in a series of very B Universal Westerns with Fuzzy Knight as his comic sidekick as well as quite a few low-budget movies for Republic.
+Rod Cameron was 6’4” and had lustrous black hair but his talents didn't go far beyond that.
+In the 1940s he appeared as a Mountie in Cecil B DeMille's North West Mounted Police (he'd always wanted to be a Mountie) and then in a series of very B Universal Westerns with Fuzzy Knight as his comic sidekick as well as quite a few low-budget movies for Republic (but at least he was leading).
+In some late 40s efforts such as Panhandle and The Plunderers he wasn't bad.
 He guested on several Western TV shows, especially Laramie, and went off to Europe to do some dire spaghetti westerns in the 60s.
-Some of his B-Westerns are just about watchable.
-But really, as an actor he was never in danger of winning an Oscar.
+But really, as an actor he was in little danger of winning an Oscar.

 There’s a town in Arizona named after the movie.